slyval/guidelines/SAP Commerce/restful notes.md

 	 - DELETE - for the removal or deletion of a resource or collection.
 Side effects are expected and multiple requests will not have the same result as the deletion of an inexistent object would fail

 ##### response and response codes
-- the response must communicate the success or failure of the request.
+- the response codes must communicate the success or failure of the request.
 - failure can result from a wrong request or a malformed request or a state of the system
+- HTTP status codes as response codes

+###### status codes
-- HTTP status codes should be used to communicate this
+200 - should be used for GET, DELETE and PUT requests